 In understanding about bread we come to a deeper understanding of our God and our Messiah.

-In the times of the Temple and even before that in the wilderness Tabernacle; the offerings of Bread were offerings of Thanksgiving.
+In the times of the Temple, and even before that in the wilderness Tabernacle; the offerings of Bread were offerings of Thanksgiving.

 This blessing is simply giving thanks to God for His provision of our daily food.

-You also brought thanksgiving sacrifices/offerings whenever something very good had happened to you and you just wanted to show God your gratitude.
 Maybe it was answered prayer for healing.
-Or maybe it was a sudden financial change that helped you over a rough period of having no money.
-Perhaps it was being thankful for a new pregnancy or for the wonderful grandchildren that God had already granted to you.
-Whenever your heart was overflowing with thanks; it was a good time to bring the offering of the bread to the altar of God and express your thanks.
+Or maybe it was a sudden financial change that helped someone over a rough period of having no money.
+Perhaps it was being thankful for a new pregnancy or for the wonderful grandchildren God had granted.

 In the case of Passover; the thanksgiving is for deliverance.
-We have seen deliverance from Pharaoh’s harsh ruling, deliverance from drowning in the Sea, deliverance in crossing-over to the other side to safety, deliverance from bondage and slavery, deliverance from a life of no freedom at all.
-Most of all; deliverance from our own abundant sins and no more fear of the Angel of Death passing over the land.
+God’s people saw deliverance from Pharaoh’s harsh ruling, and deliverance from drowning in the Sea.
+There was deliverance in crossing-over to the other side to safety, and deliverance from bondage and slavery.
+They were thankful for deliverance from a life of no freedom at all.

 When we read Leviticus 7:12 we can see the requirements for these offerings.
 A person was to bring a LOT of unleavened bread mixed with oils; to be more exact; 40 loaves in all!